mmikowski/hi_score/README.md

 ---
 ## Build
-Use `xhi make` to build a distribution.
+Use `xhi build` or `xhi make` or `xhi 11` (where 11 is the stage number) to build a distribution.
 The build script concatenates, compresses, and obsufucates JavaScript and CSS.
 It copies only the required assets into the the distribution directory (`build/<build_id>/dist`).
 The result can load up to 10x faster and typically consumes only 5% of the disk space of the development code.
 We can inspect the files and disk usage as follows:

 ```
   $ ## Create a release
   $ cd hi_score && export PATH=`pwd`/bin:$PATH;
-  $ xhi make
+  $ du -sh . // All hi_score files disk space=

-  $ ## Get disk usage of all development files
+  $ ## Get disk usage of all distribution files
-  $ cd build/latest
-  $ du -sh .
+  $ xhi build && cd build/latest && du -sh .
 ```

-The `xhi make` stage uses the `buildify` package assets for the distribution.
-This script in turn uses `superpack` to analyze all symbols (variable names, object properties, and labels) and replaces them with shuffled keys.
-The shortest keys are used for the most-used symbols.
-It reports the symbol-to-key mapping and the frequency of use which makes further optimizations by pruning code easier.
-Projects with many object properities can be compressed an additional 50% using `superpack`.
-This process makes reverse-engineering of the released products more challenging.
+The `xhi make` stage uses the `buildify` to make a distribution.
+This script in turn uses `superpack` to analyze all symbols (variable names, object properties, and labels) and replaces them with shortened and shuffled keys.
+The shortest keys are used for the most frequently found symbols. `superpack` reports the key-to-symbol mapping and the frequency of use which makes further optimizations by pruning code easier (see `build/<build-number>/stage/<name>.diag` for mapping and key use).
+Projects with many object properities can be compressed an additional 50% using `superpack` and it can make reverse-engineering of the compressed code much harder.

-Buildify reduces the dozens of HTTP calls to just a few.
+It is typical to see distributions require only 2-10% the storage of a development environment.There are substantial benefits beyond storage reduction.
+In particular, security is greatly improved because only a tiny, currated, obsfucated portion of your code is published and sensitive data such as SCMS metadata, documentation, lookup-maps, and development assets are omitted for use to publish elsewhere at our discretion.
+The distribution-ready application also reduces the dozens of HTTP calls to just a few.
 This can reduce load time significantly as illustrated below.

 | Attribute   | Original (%)     | Minified (%)     | Superpack (%)    |
 |-------------|-----------------:|-----------------:|-----------------:|